speveril/cozy/readme.md

 This is stuff I intend to do, and/or am actively working on.
 I'm trying to keep this up to date with my commits.

 - Bugs/Unsorted
+    - userconfig.json in userdatadir
+        - Defaults in project config.json
+        - In-game input config
     - Manager should only run one game at a time, or at least only one copy of a particular game
-    - Menus needs some polish
+    - Menus need some polish
         - Menu should have .menu and .active; selection container should have .selections, and it should just get added by setupSelections
         - Need to provide a better way for menus to return a value to a previous menu -- promises?
-    - If a project has a build.js/build.ts, run it after TS compilation
     - What is with the 2.5s delay on decoding audio?
+- RPGKit
+    - Add scripted movement for entities on the map
+    - Add scripted movement for entities in Scenes
+- Exporting
+    - Make glob.js easier to recreate
+    - Ship minified pixi/underscore
+    - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config, or play config should be in userdataDir)
+- === SIMPLEQUEST RELEASE ===
-    - In-game input config
+- Bugs/Unsorted
     - Make browser NOT close the currently active game
         - or just revisit the whole browser interface in general
+    - If a project has a build.js/build.ts, run it after TS compilation
 - RPGKit
+    - Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
     - It'd be nice if the persistent stuff in map was easier to use in general
-    - Add scripted movement for entities on the map
-    - Add scripted movement for entities in Scenes
-    - Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
-    - More choice options - support scrolling
 - Data Editor
     - Manager .json files; top level is an object with a ".schemas" key plus "tables" of typed objects
 - Reconcile File stuff